 In order to achieve the final IJB surplus of the year of £0.073m, NHSS made a one-off additional contribution of £2.734m to the IJB.
+The additional contribution from NHSS is non-recurrent in nature and does not require to be paid back in future years.
 The SIC received a one-off additional contribution from the IJB of £0.710m.